About Manoj

 Where are you originally from and have you lived abroad?

-I was born in Sri Lanka and spend most of my childhood there.
-I then followed my dad and my stepsister to Thailand where I spent almost 5 years, learning to cook, play the guitar and speak the local language, including the southern dialect.
+Sri Lanka.
+I spent most of my childhood there and went to boarding school in Kandy, where I gained two things: a love of rugby, and a clutch of lifelong friends.
+Between us we now live in almost every major city around the world.
+I then followed my dad and my stepsister to Thailand, where I spent almost five years.
+I learned to cook, play the guitar and speak the local language, including the southern dialect.
+Time well spent, I think.

 When you're not working or travelling, you're...